otto-de/api-guidelines/topics/collections-and-pagination.md

 If offset based pagination is chosen, it **MUST** be page based.

 #### **MUST** provide page metadata

-??? should or must?
-Any reason why not to enforce this? at least for public

 **MUST** provide page metadata so clients can build their own links (using a templated `self` link).
 Important for clients on REST maturity level 2.